 Using More And More

 As a person desires the sense of euphoria that accompanies a certain drug and finds that after their first use that taking the same amount does not result in the sense of pleasure that the first use did, they begin to take more and more in hopes of replicating the initial feeling.
 Depending on the drug, this binge can take place over a matter of hours, or as long as several days.
 During this time, their senses are impaired and they let their well-being fall to the wayside.
-They might forget and/or be unable to fulfill their responsibilities, including family, educational, or vocational roles.
-A person might forget to eat, drink fluids, sleep, or take care of their personal hygiene.
-They might also not do the former three of these things due to the drug’s effects, as certain drugs suppress a person’s sense of needing these things.
-During a binge, they will feel a measure of discomfort at times, which may entail tremors, restlessness, irritability, hallucinations, itchy skin, a quickened heart rate, increased blood pressure, and even pain.
+They might become unable to fulfill their responsibilities.
+A person might:

 Becoming Out Of Sorts

-Oftentimes, as a person has progressed through a binge to the point where their body and mind are so overwhelmed and overloaded by the drug, that their behavior and functioning will become severely and visibly impaired.
-At this point, the user finds that they’ve reached a plateau, and even though they continue to take more drugs, they begin to feel dysphoric.
-This is often called “tweaking.”
+A persons’ behavior and functioning may become severely impaired.
+At this point, the user finds that they’ve reached a plateau.
+Even though they continue to take more drugs, they begin to feel dysphoric.
 During this period of time, their speech may become erratic and incoherent.
-Their risk of overdose is also highest at this point, due to the large amount of drug already present within their system, paired with the risk of them taking more due to their impaired state. [middle-callout] This is often the point at which a person may integrate another drug or even alcohol into the equation, due to their desire to either feel a new high or sense of pleasure or to temper or mask the increasingly uncomfortable state they are in.
+Their risk of overdose is also highest at this point, due to the large amount of drug already present within their system.
+This is paired with the risk of them taking more due to their impaired state.
+This is often the point at which a person may integrate another drug or even alcohol into the equation.
+This is due to desire to either feel a new high or sense of pleasure.
+Or, it is to temper or mask the increasingly uncomfortable state they are in.
 In the case of the latter, alcohol, marijuana, and heroin are three of the drugs most used for this purpose.
 A person may also enter a state of psychosis, have hallucinations, become inordinately focused on a certain train of thought, concept, object, or body part.
 They may also injure themselves to the point of drawing blood by scratching so intensely that they break their skin.

 At this point, a person’s level of functionality is drastically impaired.
 They may have little to no awareness of place, their state of mind, or of their body’s functioning.
 This puts them at greater risk for incurring physical or sexual abuse from other person.
-After a period of being high for so long, their body is fatigued, depleted, and begins to cave to the exhaustion.
-The body is trying to turn itself off in order to replenish the stores of chemicals and neurotransmitters that were disrupted and depleted during their drug binge.
+After a period of being high for so long, their body is fatigued and depleted.
+It begins to cave to the exhaustion.
+The body is trying to turn itself off in order to replenish the stores of chemicals and neurotransmitters.
 The amount of time a person sleeps may exceed that of what is typical, with a person possibly sleeping days.

-Due to the massive physical and mental toll that the binge took on a person, they will—despite the inordinate amount of sleep they may have gotten—awake feeling yet exhausted.
-They will also feel unbalanced and off and may experience symptoms of anxiety or depression.
-They will likely remember the energy and euphoria they experienced during the binge, and for some, this might drive them to binge again to replace the negative feelings that they are experiencing.
+Due to the massive physical and mental toll that the binge took on a person, they will have an awake feeling yet exhausted.
+They will also feel unbalanced and off.
+They may experience symptoms of anxiety or depression.
+The person may likely remember the energy and euphoria they experienced during the binge.
+It might drive them to binge again to replace the negative feelings that they are experiencing.
 This is when the risk for developing an addiction increases, as the possibly of a vicious cycle looms.
 Other people will be so put off by the way they feel, that they might not use again, or let a period of time lapse before they use again.
 Regardless, they have suffered damage even from that time alone.

 Risks Of Binge Drug Use